barrysteyn/node-scrypt/Readme.md

 #Scrypt For NodeJS
 node-scrypt is a native node C++ wrapper for Colin Percival's scrypt [key derivation](http://en.wikipedia.org/wiki/Key_derivation_function) utility.
-It is fully asynchronous (in fact, there is no synchronous mode due to the time input of scrypt which would block the event loop).

-node-scrypt wraps scrypt's C reference implementation and provides implementation for the following:

-* Password hash.
-* Password hash verification.
-* Encryption.
-* Decryption.

 ##What Is Scrypt?
 Scrypt is an advanced crypto library used mainly for [key derivation](http://en.wikipedia.org/wiki/Key_derivation_function) (i.e. password authenticator).
 More information can be found: